 * Merged entity to have more lines than Telekom Austria

-* Telekom Austria now alone offering combined services (Adds detail, background, quotes)
+* Telekom Austria now alone offering combined services (Adds detail, market context, CEO comment)

-VIENNA, July 28 (Reuters) - Mobile firm Hutchison Drei Austria is buying landline-focused Tele2 from its Swedish owner for 95 million euros ($111 million) to create a rival to Mexican tycoon Carlos Slim's Telekom Austria.
+VIENNA, July 28 (Reuters) - Mobile firm Hutchison Drei Austria said on Friday it would buy landline-focused Tele2 from its Swedish owner for 95 million euros ($111 million), creating a telecoms group to rival Telekom Austria .

-Drei, also known as Three, said on Friday the merged group, led by Hong Kong-based Hutchison, would have around 1 billion euros in annual sales and four million mobile, landline and internet lines, or revenue generating units.
+Drei, also known as Three, said the merged group, led by Hong Kong-based Hutchison, would have 1,500 employees, around 1 billion euros in annual sales and four million mobile, landline and internet lines, or revenue generating units.